bagrow/jupyter-status/README.md

 Arguments to `-f` are passed to [tabulate's `tablefmt` option](https://github.com/astanin/python-tabulate#table-format).

-See `jupyter-status -h` for full help.
+See `jupyter-status -h` for full details.

 ## Install